okd-project/okd/Guides/UPI/vSphere/vSphere.md

 After the installation is complete you can login into your cluster via WebUI using `kubeadmin` as login.
 Password for this account is auto-generated and stored in `auth/kubeadmin-password` file.
 If you want to use the `oc` utility, you can still use the `kubeconfig` file you used [before](#intermediate-stage).

 **NOTE:** `kubeadmin` is a temporary user and should not be left enabled after the cluster is up and running.
-Follow the [official OpenShift 4 documentation](https://docs.openshift.com/container-platform/4.2/authentication/understanding-authentication.html) to configure an alternative Identity Provider and to remove `kubeadmin`.
+Follow the [official OKD 4 documentation](https://docs.okd.io/latest/authentication/understanding-authentication.html) to configure an alternative Identity Provider and to remove `kubeadmin`.